TandaHQ/aws-cloudwatch-statsd-backend/README.md

 The access keys can be you personal credentials to AWS but it is highly recommended to create an ad hoc user via Amazon's IAM service and use those credentials.

-The region is for example `EU_WEST_1` or `US_EAST_1`.
-Region should be in capital letter and separated by `_` instead of `-`.
+The region should be specified using AWS region codes such as `us-east-1`, `eu-west-1`, `ap-southeast-2`, etc. See [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) for a complete list of region codes.

-The above will create a metric with the default namespace, AwsCloudWatchStatsdBackend, and send an http request to CloudWatch via awssum.
+The above will create a metric with the default namespace, AwsCloudWatchStatsdBackend, and send an http request to CloudWatch via the AWS SDK.

 See the CloudWatch [documentation](http://docs.amazonwebservices.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html) for more information on these concepts.